pavithraneelamegam/Summarization/README.md

 It is a multi-model framework built to generate high-quality summaries for long and complex Indian court judgments.
 It integrates three complementary encoder–decoder models—**BART** for fluent abstractive generation, **Pegasus** for high-compression summarization, and **Longformer-Encoder-Decoder (LED)** for processing very long documents.
 Each model produces a 400–500-word summary, after which a **semantic reranking step** selects the best output using cosine similarity computed from fine-tuned BART encoder embeddings.
 This ensures that the final summary is both coherent and highly relevant to the original judgment.

+**Retriever Driven Multi Generator Summarizer**
+This script provides a Retrieval-Augmented Generation (RAG) system for summarizing long Indian court judgments.
+It cleans and chunks each judgment, retrieves the most relevant parts using InLegalBERT embeddings, and generates 400–500-word summaries using fine-tuned BART, PEGASUS, and LED models.
+LED is used when longer context handling is needed.
+The final summary is refined to meet word limits and evaluated using cosine similarity between BART encoder embeddings of the judgment and the summary.
+All outputs—summaries and similarity scores—are saved in JSONL format, forming a complete and efficient pipeline for legal abstractive summarization.